 In response, a team of scientists and engineers continued to work on the grating and optics techonologies necessary to build the high-resolution spectrometer originally envisioned on IXO.
 In 2014, the spectrograph was named Arcus and proposed to NASA as a SMEX; two years and numerous technological advances later, Arcus was again proposed to NASA, this time as a MIDEX in 2016.

 Arcus will observe astrophysical phenomena over an incredibly broad range, in a sorely underutilized bandpass.
 Its mission includes investigations from small scales to the largest, including the composition of minute interstellar dust grains, stellar evolution, feedback from supermassive black holes, and structure formation in galaxy clusters.
-Using technologies developed for ESA's Athena mission and in the world-class laboratories of the University of Iowa and MIT/Lincoln Labs, Arcus will achieve resolution R (= λ/Δλ) ~ 3000 over its ~10-50 Å bandpass, an improvement of an order of magnitude over existing or approved observatories.
+Using technologies developed for ESA's Athena mission and in the world-class laboratories of MIT/Lincoln Labs, Arcus will achieve resolution R (= λ/Δλ) > 4000 over its ~10-50 Å bandpass, an improvement of an order of magnitude over existing or approved observatories, such as Chandra, XMM, Hitomi-2, and Athena.
 After a short calibration period after launch in 2023, it will operate as a general observatory to which all members of the scientific community are strongly encouraged to apply.